Cervator/KubicArk/README.md

 ## Instructions

-Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the deployment).
+Apply the resources to a target Kubernetes cluster with some attention paid to order (config maps and storage before the statefulset).
 Consider using the included scripts which will work against an `ark` namespace

 * `./create-ns-and-auth.sh` would create the `ark` namespace and the auth setup (service user, role, and role binding) - just needed once
 * `./start-server.sh gen1` would create the Genesis Part 1 server (and any missing global resources)